 1. At the Last Supper: none of the gospels use the word wine (oinos).
 He gave “the fruit of the vine” (gennematos tes ampelou) at the Last Supper (Matt.
 26:29; Mark 14:25; Luke 22:18).

 2. At the beginning of the crucifixion: Jesus refused the vinegar (oxos) that was mixed with poison (chole) (Matt 27:34).
-Like Matthew 27:34, the Septuagint also says both chole and oxos in Psalm 69:21.
+Like Matthew 27:34 (TR), the Septuagint also says both chole and oxos in Psalm 69:21.
+The Hebrew of Psalm 69:21 says poison (rosh) for food and vinegar (chometz) for drink.
 Luke 23:36 says vinegar (oxos).
 Mark 15:23 says Jesus refused wine that had bitterness (oinos smurnizo) at the beginning of the crucifixion.
 Mark’s gospel does not later repeat the term “oinos smurnizo” – nor even wine (oinos).

-3. Later, near the end of the crucifixion: Jesus accepted plain vinegar (oxos) when He said, “I thirst”.
+3. Later, near the end of the crucifixion: Jesus accepted plain vinegar (oxos) when He said, “I thirst.”
+(John 19:28) Here John only cites the final clause of Psalm 69:21 about vinegar for drink, but not the first clause about poison offered for food.
 John 19:29-30 says vinegar (oxos).
 Matt 27:48 and Mark 15:36 also say vinegar (oxos) not wine (oinos).
 This time it was not mixed with poison.
 So this time He accepted plain vinegar.

 It is misleading and unfortunate that the Contemporary English Version incorrectly puts “wine” when it should say “vinegar” in John 19:29-30.
 This is the plain vinegar that Jesus accepted near the end of the crucifixion.
 Unlike most versions, the CEV also puts “wine” in Luke 22:18 at the Last Supper where it should say “the fruit of the vine”.
 Even though the original Greek has no contradiction, the CEV misleads its reader to wrongly suppose Jesus broke His own word.
 Never!